Our Curriculum Vision

 - Annual tracking of standards across the curriculum

-To support learning at home, year groups send out curriculum overviews at the beginning of each term, to provide parents and carers with information about the learning ahead.
-These overviews can be found on the year group pages of the school website.
+To support learning at home, year groups send out curriculum maps at the beginning of each term, to provide parents and carers with information about the learning ahead.
+These curriculum maps can be found on the year group pages of the school website.

 Further information